wtsi-hgi/hgi-vault/doc/design.md

 Note that, it is the downstream handler's responsibility to delete staged files from vaults, once they are dealt with.
 Failing to delete staged files will cause the vault to increase in size in perpetuity.

+Note that the two-step process might seem redundant, but exists to provide an out-of-band method for checking the availability of the downstream handler, without any expensive lookups from the staging queue.

 #### Auditing and Logging